 |Min Number of Columns||2||1|

 |Nestability for Columns Block||Yes||Yes|

 |Nestability for Layout Block||Yes||Yes|

 Here is a simple visual sequence of actions (clicks) to create a Layout Block in WordPress.

 Here is a simple visual sequence of actions (clicks) to create a Column Block in WordPress.

 Which one to Choose?

-If you had a different experience with there two important Gutenberg please share it by leaving a comment.
+If you had a different experience with these two important Gutenberg blocks, please share it me and all the readers by leaving a comment.